-- ■Set up the sawmill on firm, level ground and level the sawmill.
+- Set up the sawmill on firm, level ground and level the sawmill.
 Secure the sawmill to the ground to prevent moving during operation.
-A concrete foundation or pads (rated to support 31 T/m2 at each sawmill foot position) and 16mm anchored bolts are recommended. - ■Under roof, the sawmill should always be operated with the sawdust collection system. - ■The sawmill can be operated under roof only. - ■The sawmill can be operated in temperature range from -15° C to 40° C only. - ■The illumination at the operator's position should be at least 300lx. - ■The sawmill operator's position is shown below.
+A concrete foundation or pads (rated to support 31 T/m at each sawmill foot position) and 16mm anchored bolts are recommended. - •Under roof, the sawmill should always be operated with the sawdust collection system. - The sawmill can be operated under roof only. - ■The sawmill can be operated in temperature range from -15o C to 40o C only. - The illumination at the operator's position should be at least 300lx. - The sawmill operator's position is shown below.

-■ Have a qualified electrician install the power supply (according to EN 60204 Standard).
+Have a qualified electrician install the power supply (according to EN 60204 Standard).
 The power supply must meet the specifications given in the table below.

-3-Phase Volts Fuse Disconnect Suggested Wire Size 400 VAC 40 A 6 mm 2 up to 15 m long the motor body (fan guard).
+3-Phase Volts Fuse Disconnect Suggested Wire Size

+400 VAC 40 A 6 mm up to 15 m long

+TABLE 2-0

+IMPORTANT!
+When starting the machine for the first time, check that main motor rotation direction is as indicated by the arrow located on the motor body (fan guard).
 If the rotation direction is incorrect, invert the phases in the phase inverter in the power socket (electric box).
 Setting the phases in the phase inverter correctly will ensure correct rotation directions of all sawmill motors.